futurepress/epub.js/documentation/md/API.md

 ### reconcileLayoutSettings

-Reconciles the current chapters layout properies with the global layout properities.
+Reconciles the current chapters layout properties with the global layout properties.

 **Parameters**